Harriet Martineau: Views on religion, philosophical atheism, and Darwin

 Martineau wrote Household Education in 1848, lamenting the state of women's education.
 She believed women had a natural inclination to motherhood and believed domestic work went hand in hand with academia for a proper, well-rounded education.
 She stated, "I go further than most persons... in desiring thorough practice in domestic occupations, from an early age, for young girls".
 She proposed that freedom and rationality, rather than command and obedience, are the most effectual instruments of education.

 Her interest in schemes of instruction led her to start a series of lectures, addressed at first to the school children of Ambleside, but afterward extended to their parents at the request of the adults.
 The subjects were sanitary principles and practice, the histories of England and North America, and the scenes of her Eastern travels.
 At the request of the publisher Charles Knight, in 1849 she wrote The History of the Thirty Years' Peace, 1816–1846, an excellent popular history from the point of view of a "philosophical Radical".
 Martineau spanned a wide variety of subject matter in her writing and did so with more assertiveness than was expected of women at the time.
 She has been described as having an "essentially masculine nature".
-It was commonly thought that a "progressive" woman, in being progressive, was improperly emulating the qualities of a man.
+It was commonly thought that a "progressive" woman was improperly emulating the qualities of a man.

 Martineau's work included a widely used guide book to the Lake District, A Complete Guide to the English Lakes, published in 1855 and in its 4th edition by 1876.
-This served as the definitive guidebook for the area for 25 years, effectively replacing the earlier guide by William Wordsworth, and continued in common usage until the publication of Baddeley's Thorough Guide to the English Lake District in 1880.
+This served as the definitive guidebook for the area for 25 years, effectively replacing the 1810 Guide to the Lakes by William Wordsworth, and continued in common usage until the publication of M. J. B. Baddeley's Thorough Guide to the English Lake District in 1880.

 Martineau edited a volume of Letters on the Laws of Man's Nature and Development, published in March 1851.
 Its epistolary form is based on correspondence between her and the self-styled scientist Henry G. Atkinson.
 She expounded the doctrine of philosophical atheism, which she thought the tendency of human belief.
 She did not deny a first cause but declared it unknowable.
 She and Atkinson thought they affirmed man's moral obligation.
 Atkinson was a zealous exponent of mesmerism.
 The prominence given to the topics of mesmerism and clairvoyance heightened the general disapproval of the book.
 Literary London was outraged by its mesmeric evolutionary atheism, and the book caused a lasting division between Martineau, her beloved brother, James who had become a Unitarian cleric, and some of her friends.